ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Running a public notebook server
 --------------------------------

-If you want to access your notebook server remotely with just a web browser, you can do the following.
+If you want to access your notebook server remotely via a web browser, you can do the following.

 Start by creating a certificate file and a hashed password, as explained above.
 Then, create a custom profile for the notebook: at the command line, type::